6uhrmittag/KB/docs/blog/til/README.md

 # Today I learned

+!> When stuck while debugging: change user/privileges!

+Shell Script failed.
+Tested it as root without any issues, changing the user to a non-root immediately gave enough hints to solve the issue.

+Test with a non-root user when stuck!<br/>
+<small>15.01.20</small>

 !> Have replacement Parts on premise!

 Non ATX PSU failed - older machine, no replacement on hand.
 24h shipping was delayed; no 2. to ship in stock.